gcskhor/tab-search/README.md

 | <kbd>Ctrl</kbd> + <kbd>C</kbd> | Copy Tab URL
 | <kbd>Alt</kbd> + <kbd>Shift</kbd> + <kbd>D</kbd> | Delete all duplicate tabs
 | <kbd>Alt</kbd> + <kbd>M</kbd> | Mute (only if tab is audible)

+## Customization

+### Dark Mode
+Enable dark mode in the settings to switch between light and dark themes.
+Perfect for low-light environments or users who prefer dark interfaces.

+### Popup Dimensions
+Customize the popup size to fit your workflow:
+- **Width**: Adjust from 50% to 200% of default size
+- **Height**: Scale from 50% to 200% of default height
+- **Responsive Layout**: Content automatically adapts to your chosen dimensions

+### Appearance Settings
+- Custom colors for different tab types
+- Font size adjustments for tab titles and URLs
+- Visual delete buttons for tab management
+- One-line tab titles option

 ## Usage